regenwatchdog/regenwatchdog.github.io/_estates/sutton/collingwoodestate.md

 coordinates:
   - -0.1988,51.3691
 ---
+Circa 250 homes are under threat of potential demolition on Sutton's Collingwood estate.

 The Collingwood estate comprises one high-rise block surrounded by a dozen 4-6 storey maisonette blocks, situated behind Sutton High Street, near Collingwood park and West Sutton train station.

 In 2013, the high-rise block on the estate (Balaam House) was clad with a light-blue aluminiumn composite material.
 In 2017, following the investigations as a result of the Grenfell disaster, it was [revealed](https://www.yourlocalguardian.co.uk/news/15372936.we-feel-so-unsafe-sutton-tower-block-residents-at-balaam-house-say-they-are-living-in-fear-after-grenfell-to/) that the cladding had failed safety tests.